suiauthon/librealsense/wrappers/python/d435e_readme.md

 # Python Wrapper for FRAMOS D435e camera

 This readme file provides instructions on how to use the D435e camera with Python.
-Building the wrapper from source is currently not supported on Linux.

 ## Supported platforms